JanusGraph/janusgraph/docs/index-management/index-performance.md

     The property keys used in a vertex-centric index must have an explicitly defined data type (i.e. *not* `Object.class`) which supports a native sort order.
-This means not only that they must implement `Comparable` but that their serializer must impement `OrderPreservingSerializer`.
+This means not only that they must implement `Comparable` but that their serializer must implement `OrderPreservingSerializer`.
     The types that are currently supported are `Boolean`, `UUID`, `Byte`, `Float`, `Long`, `String`, `Integer`, `Date`, `Double`, `Character`, and `Short`